-To cancel or make a change to your MIT Dental Plan coverage, use Employee Self Service during the annual Open Enrollment period.
+To cancel or make a change to your MIT Dental Plan coverage, use Atlas during the annual Open Enrollment period.

 If you experience a change in your life—marriage, partner's job loss, disability, new baby, change in Medicaid status or insurance coverage—you can make changes to your dental care benefits outside the annual Open Enrollment period.